Tips for Working Parents: Child Care

 Sharing experiences with your coworkers can give you emotional support and helpful solutions.
 If you’re having trouble finding child care, your employer's EAP (employee assistance program) may be able to give you some local referrals.
 For supervised after-school programs, contact your child’s school.
 Or contact your local recreation department or your county child-care agencies.
 Also check your local government’s website for listings.

-If your child stays home alone, teach him or her about safety.
+If your child stays home alone, teach them about safety.
 And make sure your child knows what to do in an emergency.
 This will help both of you feel more confident.
+Take these steps:

 Keep phone numbers and rules by the phone.